LCC-CIT/CS296N-CourseMaterials/Demos/BookInfo/README.md

-These ASP.NET Core MVC web app demonstrate the use of a repository for unit testing with Dependency Injection (DI).
+This ASP.NET Core MVC web app demonstrates the use of a fake repository for unit testing a controller by means of Dependency Injection (DI).

 Note: This app is just one app in the CS296nCourseMaterials repository.
 To get the source code for this app you will need to clone or download the entire repository.